-There is no denying that Toronto is one of the best places to live in Canada.
+There is no denying that Toronto is one of Canada’s best places to live.
 The real estate market is doing well; we share the facts below.

 If you want to purchase a preconstruction condo in Toronto, there are steps you must follow.
 You also need to know some things to get the best deal.

 The process can be lengthy; sometimes, excellent properties will pass you by if you don’t have inside information.
 If you contact a real estate agent who knows the real estate industry, you can be sure you’ll get the best properties at a great price.